Skip to content

 }

-ElasticLens now handles soft deletes intelligently:
+ElasticLens now handles soft deletes properly:

 • Global config: index_soft_deletes in config/elasticlens.php